The Boy Who Caught a Butterfly. (This May Make You Cry, I Did When I Wrote It)

 Like the butterfly though, that was at the end of her life and far too short of a time.
-Seven years ago she flew away for the last time and on this day, her birthday, I think of her.
-And butterflies.
+At age 67 she flew away for the last time and on this day, her birthday, I think of her, and butterflies.

 If she were here today I would tell her that she was wrong about butterflies.
-She said that they only get to fly for such a short time before die.
-I would tell her that while that may be true, what she didn’t realize is after that, they become Angels.
+She said that they only get to fly for such a short time before they die.
+I would tell her that while that may be true, what she didn’t realize is after that, some of them, become Angels.